 One final comment of the quality of polls within a classtest.
 You have an intraindividual performance of one student over time.
 And second, there’s an interindividual performance that describes how well an entire group did.
 Some teachers, typically in primary or lower middle school, include an interindividual-based performance table at the end of each written test to communicate to parents on how their child is situated amongst peer performance.
 A test is considered well-balanced when a normal curve of distribution (Gauss, blue curve) is reflected in the students’ achievements.

 All class tests are being handed over to parents for a week’s time, to be re-collected again for justifying issues in the case of future questioning (e.g. lawsuits).
 They are stored within schools for the period of 10 or 20 years, even.
 Additionally, those (important) class tests are not accepted by the principal if more than 50% of all students failed (lower than “D” or 4) and have to be repeated with similar content shortly after.
 In sum, these half-annual certifications communicate to parents their kid’s progress all way down the school road.
-There could be said more but let’s envision centralized secondary degrees now.
+There could be said more but let’s envision centralized CSE GCSE equivalent grades in Germany and A-Levels now.

 CSE GCSE Equivalent Grades and A-Levels Assessments in Germany

-There are actually two ways to reach final school degrees: Either by centralized or through external degrees.
+There are actually two ways to reach final school degrees: Either by centralized or external degrees.
 Go here to related post on the CSE GCSE and A-Levels equivalent terms.
-The external graduation degrees are discussed in part 4.
+Again, the external graduation degrees are discussed in part 4.

 The centralized exams in Germany have got three components: